-The present paper contributes to fill this gap.
-Our main result is a coherent approach to the notion of symmetries for \textsc{fpde}s, which significantly generalize the known theoretical results (see in particular \cite{gazizov2009,gazizov2011}).
-We will show the existence of a natural connection between the theory of Lie invariance of \textsc{fpde}s and the classical one for \textsc{pde}s, once extended to the case of equations involving an infinite number of derivatives \cite{vinogradov}.
-Our motivation is the fact that, in the case of standard \textsc{pde}s, the theory of Lie symmetries proved to be one of the most effective tools for the determination of classes of analytic solutions \cite{olver,bluman,ibragimov1985,vinogradovsymmetries}.
-Since the crucial observation, due to G.~Birchoff, of the potential relevance of Lie theory in the study of the equations of fluid dynamics, in the middle of the XX century, an impressive body of literature has been produced on the applications of symmetries to both linear and nonlinear problems, which is still a flourishing research area.

-Our extension of group--theoretical methods to the case of \textsc{fpde}s comes from the geometrical notions of infinite prolongation and infinite dimensional jet space $\mathcal{J}^\infty$ \cite{krasil2011,saunders,vinogradov}.
+The present paper contributes to fill this gap, proposing a coherent approach to the notion of symmetries for \textsc{fpde}s, which generalizes the known theoretical results presented, in particular in Refs.~\cite{gazizov2009,gazizov2011}.
+We show the existence of a natural connection between the theory of Lie invariance of \textsc{fpde}s and the classical theory of Lie symmetries for \textsc{pde}s, once extended to the case of equations involving an infinite number of derivatives \cite{vinogradov}.
+In particular, our extension of group--theoretical methods to the case of \textsc{fpde}s strongly relies on the geometrical notions of infinite prolongation and infinite dimensional jet space $\mathcal{J}^\infty$ \cite{krasil2011,saunders,vinogradov}.
 Indeed, a \textsc{fpde} can also be interpreted as a system of \textsc{pde}s involving an infinite number of (classical) derivatives.

 Our main results are the following.
-First, we prove a generalized prolongation formula for the action of a vector field on fractional derivative operators involving an arbitrary number of independent variables.
-In the process, we recover as special cases the results already known in the literature.
+First, we prove a generalized prolongation formula for the action of a vector field on fractional operators involving an arbitrary number of independent variables.
+In the process, we recover as special cases the results already known to the literature.
 Second, by means of this prolongation formula, we derive the Lie condition for a vector field to be an infinitesimal generator of a symmetry group.
 As in the classical approach, the vector fields defined by the previous condition possess a twofold role.
-First, they generate diffeomorphisms that foliate the manifold of the independent and dependent variables into group orbits, transforming solutions into solutions.
-Second, and more importantly, they allow to reduce a given \textsc{fpde} into another one, possessing fewer independent variables, or a fractional ordinary differential equation (\textsc{fode}) into an equation of reduced order.
+Indeed, they generate diffeomorphisms that foliate the manifold of the independent and dependent variables into group orbits, transforming solutions into solutions.
+More importantly, they allow a given \textsc{fpde} to be reduced into another one, possessing fewer independent variables, or a fractional ordinary differential equation (\textsc{fode}) to be reduced into an equation of lower order.
 Solving the reduced equations enables us to construct exact solutions of the original problem.

 The results obtained in this paper pave the way to the creation of a complete theory of Lie symmetries for \textsc{fpde}s, that would include generalizations to higher order symmetries, nonclassical symmetries, master symmetries, etc.